-Many DSM programs provide financial incentives (such as rebates, bill credits, lower rates, or low-interest financing) to encourage customers to make choices that reduce their energy consumption overall or during periods of peak demand.

-By encouraging customers to reduce their energy usage or to consume energy during times when energy services are less costly, DSM programs help customers to reduce their monthly utility bill.
+- Many DSM programs provide financial incentives (such as rebates, bill credits, lower rates, or low-interest financing) to encourage customers to make choices that reduce their energy consumption overall or during periods of peak demand. - By encouraging customers to reduce their energy usage or to consume energy during times when energy services are less costly, DSM programs help customers to reduce their monthly utility bill.

-The following report is intended to inform utility customers, consumer advocates, state and local policymakers, and energy market professionals about DSM activity undertaken by South Carolina's electric and natural gas utilities in 2012, the last year for which Energy Information Agency data are available.
-Descriptions of DSM programs are based entirely on utility responses to the South Carolina Energy Office's requests for information, as required by South Carolina Code of Laws Section 58-37-30 (see Appendix A).
+The following report is intended to inform utility customers, consumer advocates, state and local policymakers, and energy market professionals about DSM activity undertaken by South Carolina's electric and natural gas utilities in 2011.
+This report is based entirely on utility responses to the South Carolina Energy Office's requests for information, as required by South Carolina Code of Laws Section 58-37-30 (see Appendix A).
 If you would like to learn more about a particular electric or natural gas utility's DSM programs, please contact the customer services department of that utility for additional information.